Beefster09/table-lang/design.md

 I haven't yet decided the design of error handling.
 There's a few methods of handling errors, and I'm not a fan of any of them:

 * Ignore all errors and plow through as if nothing is wrong.
-(Javascript, PHP, Perl, Bash)
+(Javascript, PHP, Bash)
     * Although it's pleasant for beginners not to encounter errors constantly, this makes it *a lot* harder to track down bugs.
     * This can be sometimes reasonable for less critical errors such as integer overflow.